crsmi/audl-elo/README.md

 ![2018 Semi-Final Predictions](semis_predictions.png)

-I utilized this tool during the regular season to test this models predictions against a game called [AUDL Pick'Em](https://audlpicks.com) run by the AUDL.
+I utilized this tool during the regular season to test this model's predictions against a game called [AUDL Pick'Em](https://audlpicks.com) run by the AUDL.
 The model's predictions took second in the 2018 competition and would have took first had I known about the game before the third week of competition was over.

 ## Setup